Alonza0314/cert-go/README.md

     SignServerCertificate(yamlPath string) ([]byte, error)
     SignClientCertificate(yamlPath string) ([]byte, error)
     ```

+    The return value is the signed certificate in `[]byte` type after encoding to PEM format.

 7. In the end, it is expected to see the private key, certificate, and csr in the destination directory.